Config

 })

-Eden Treaty will run all functions and even if the value is already returns.
+Eden Treaty will run all functions even if the value is already returned.

 onResponse